I attended last week the Gartner EA Summit in National Harbor, Washington, D.C. The event took place at the Gaylord Hotel Convention Center.

-- Big Data & machine learning: data analysis and usage leads to better customer understanding and predictability.
+- Big Data & machine learning: data analysis and usage lead to better customer understanding and predictability.

-- Drones & Robotics: robots will change a lot of things in our life and in the economy with a lot of jobs that will be replaced by drones.
+- Drones & Robotics: robots will change a lot of things in our lives and in the economy with a lot of jobs that will be replaced by drones.